Research

 green grass with water droplets

 Working to add a bryophyte plant functional type to earth system models.
-In the early phases of compiling a massive database of bryophyte functional traits.
+Developing a model component to integrate bryophyte water content and photophysiology.

 NPP in the Amundsen Sea